By Ashok Prasad, Founder, Niyyam

 Every fund compares itself to a benchmark index.

-What to Check:
+What to Check

 - Is the fund consistently outperforming?

-- Or just matching the index?
+- Or just matching the benchmark?

-Important Insight:
+Important Insight

-Step 4: Portfolio Holdings
+Step 4: Portfolio Holdings (Most Important)

 - Top holdings

-- Sector exposure
+- Sector allocation

 - Diversification

-Key Insight:
+Key Insight

-How Mutual Funds Generate Returns for Investors (With Simple Examples)
+How Mutual Funds Generate Returns (Simple Explanation)

 Step 5: Risk Metrics

-Key Indicators:
+Key Indicators

 - Standard Deviation